scriptype/salinger/README.md

 So, we have our start task that `npm start` will redirect to.
 It runs a script called `server`, so let's create it.

 Create a folder named `tasks` inside the `scripts`.
-This folder will hold all future script files.
+This folder will contain all future script files.

 ```sh
 mkdir scripts/tasks
 ```

-Now create `server.sh` inside this folder:
+Create `server.sh` inside this folder, and copy the below code and save:

 ```sh
 http-server -p $PORT